 Why 200 degrees?

-Here’s how I normally do it… Two nights before I want to serve this, I prepare the brine solution and let the shoulder brine over night and all day the next day in the fridge.
+Here’s how I normally do it… Two days before I want to serve this, I prepare the brine solution and let the shoulder brine over night and all day the next day in the fridge.
 That night right before bed, I season the shoulder with the dry rub and put it in the oven and let it cook overnight.
 Even a small shoulder will take at least 10 hours to cook, so you don’t have to worry about the alarm waking you up the next morning.

 Check Your Oven!

-After a couple hours, when the temperature drops to 170 degrees or slightly lower, remove the shoulder from the oven.
+After a couple hours, when the temperature drops to 170 degrees or slightly lower, remove the pork shoulder from the oven.

+Put a little butter on some hamburger buns, toast under the broiler until lightly browned, and top with pulled pork.
 It’s so juicy and flavorful, you won’t even need BBQ sauce.

 - 1 (4-7 pound) whole Boston Butt or pork shoulder (bone-in with a layer of fat on the bottom)